teekag/teekag/README.md

 - *Dimensional Analysis and Feature Selection:* Uncovering patterns through dimensional analysis and selecting relevant features using probabilistic methods streamline the modeling process.
 - *Deep-Knowledge Spaces and Memory Compression:* By creating deep-knowledge spaces, employing memory compression techniques, and guiding discovery processes through mathematical and physical principles, the accuracy of outputs for end-users is significantly enhanced.
-- *Reduced Order Models (ROMs) for Interpolation:* Utilizing reduced order models facilitates seamless interpolation of outputs between employees and raw data, enabling effective communication and understanding across diverse integrated software systems.
+- *Reduced Order Models (ROMs) for Interpolation:* Utilizing reduced order models facilitates seamless interpolation of outputs between employees and raw data, enabling effective communication and understanding of complex datasets.

 **Differential Programming**